Fundamental limitations to key distillation from Gaussian states with Gaussian operations

 At this point, we can use a special case of a result proved by Maurer~\cite[Theorem~4]{Maurer1994} (see also previous works by Maurer himself~\cite{Maurer1993} as well as Ahlswede and Csiszar~\cite[Proposition~1]{AhlswedeCsiszar1}), and later generalised to the classical-quantum case in the fundamental work by Devetak and Winter~\cite[Theorem~1]{devetak2005}.
 For the case where Eve has no prior information, it states that the secret key distillation rate that one can achieve from i.i.d.\ copies of a correlated pair $(X',Y')$ of discrete random variables by means of one-way public communication\footnote{Actually, Maurer's result~\cite[Theorem~4]{Maurer1994} as stated holds for two-way public communication.
 However, a quick glance at the proof reveals that the two bounds in~\cite[Eq.~(10)]{Maurer1994} require only one-way communication --- either from Alice to Bob or vice versa.
 Devetak and Winter are more explicit in clarifying that they only need one-way communication~\cite{devetak2005}.} coincides with the mutual information $I(X':Y')$.\footnote{Remember that in our case the variable $Z$, representing Eve's prior information, is absent.
-Then our claim follows by combining Theorem~4 and the unnumbered equation above~(10) in Maurer's paper~\cite{Maurer1994}.}

-To show that we can indeed apply Maurer's achievability result, we need to verify that his security criterion is stronger than ours.
-Writing out everything for the case where Eve has no prior information, a side-by-side comparison of the two security criteria is as follows:
+Then our claim follows by combining Theorem~4 and the unnumbered equation above~(10) in Maurer's paper~\cite{Maurer1994}.} To apply Maurer's achievability result, we need to verify that his security criterion is stronger than ours.
+Writing out everything for the case where Eve has no prior information, a side-by-side comparison of the two security criteria is as follows.

 Here, $|S|$ is the size of the alphabet of $S$, and $\delta_{SS'}/N$ is the perfectly correlated uniform distribution of size $N$.
 We now verify that~\eqref{Maurer's security criterion} implies~\eqref{our security criterion} for some $\epsilon'$ universally related to $\epsilon$.
 For the sake of simplicity, we write out the argument in the case where the random variable $C$ ranges over a discrete alphabet.
 We have that